Menu

 Greg Peterson has devoted his life to inspiring people to plant trees and gardens and to understand the importance of a healthy local food system.
 Over the past 24 years, The Urban Farm Fruit Tree Program has educated tens of thousands of people in the low desert on the best ways to plant and nurture trees.
 Each September, Greg and his team offer a series of tree planting classes, educating people about best-practice methods for their trees to thrive.

 The Urban Farm Fruit Tree Program has been responsible for delivering over 70,000 fruit and mesquite trees to the low desert through their programs.
 Today, many enjoy the shade and "fruits" of the program's labor with these wonderful trees.
+He has donated countless trees to schools and community gardens over the years and is always willing to share information and encourage the proper "care and feeding" of trees.

 Greg was the co-founder of the precursor organization that is now Trees Matter, The Phoenix Permaculture Guild.
 Approximately 20 years ago, he and Don Titmus began bringing the mesquite bean hammer mill from Tucson for a weekend every year in the Phoenix area, milling beans for the community.
 Greg and Don, through a community fundraising event, purchased a mesquite bean hammer mill so that the Phoenix area could benefit from harvesting and milling mesquite flour locally.